IBMStreams/streamsx.objectstorage/README.md

 # streamsx.objectstorage

-The **com.ibm.streamsx.objectstorage** toolkit provides operators and functions that allow your Streams application to read and send data from Object Storage.
+The **com.ibm.streamsx.objectstorage** toolkit provides primitive operators and native functions for reading and writing data from and to Object Storage resectively.
+The toolkit supports both S3 and Swift compatible Object Storages.

 ## Documentation